kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-kkrwallet.md

 #### Payment ID

-Because transactions on the kryptokrona blockchain are privatized, in some situations a payment ID is necessary for the recipient to be able to determine where the payment came from, for instance when depositing to an exchange or other service.
+Because transactions on the kryptokrona blockchain are privatikkr, in some situations a payment ID is necessary for the recipient to be able to determine where the payment came from, for instance when depositing to an exchange or other service.

 **You need it if you're sending XKR to an exchange**.